SardarMudassarAliKhan/27-RegularExpressionInCsHARP/README.md

-I can help you with regular expressions in C#.
+Regular expressions in C#.
 Regular expressions are a powerful tool for pattern matching and text manipulation in C#.
 Here's a basic example of how you can use regular expressions in C#:

 ```csharp
 using System;